-If you suffer from depression, anxiety or another mental health condition, then you might consider the benefits of equine-assisted therapy.
-New Method Wellness offers this type of therapy for both addiction treatment and mental health treatment.
-We are a dual diagnosis treatment center, which means we treat the co-occurring disorders of addiction and another mental health condition.
+If you suffer from depression, anxiety or another behavioral health condition, then you might consider the benefits of equine-assisted therapy.
+New Method Wellness offers this type of therapy for both addiction treatment and behavioral health treatment.
+We are a dual diagnosis treatment center, which means we treat the co-occurring disorders of addiction and another behavioral health condition.

 Equine therapy for addiction treatment can be very effective for those seeking to find meaning in recovery or explore new hobbies.
 It can also have profound effects on behavior and thought patterns for many people.

 To find out more about our programs, including equine-assisted therapy, contact New Method Wellness today.